erasmus-without-paper/ewp-specs-api-nomination/README.md

 DEPRECATED - Nomination API
 ======================================

+**DEPRECATED: This proposal was replaced by [Outgoing Mobilities API](https://github.com/erasmus-without-paper/ewp-specs-api-mobilities).**

 * [What is the status of this document?][statuses]
 * [See the index of all other EWP Specifications][develhub]